 Insulating mittens/gloves should NOT be wind-resistant or waterproof.
 Why?
 Because then they will make you sweat!
 It is your OVERMITT which should be protecting against wind and water.
 That’s why you can wear liners with just an overmitt but not wear liners with just your insulating layer.

 Fleece is the most popular material for insulating mitts and gloves.
 Look for fleece of at least 300g weight.
 Wool is also a great option, especially since it repels water (fleece gets drenched easily).
+Most winter mitts have a built-in removable insulating layer.
+So, you usually don’t have to buy this layer.

 Layer 3: Overmitts/Shells